revbayes/revbayes.github.io/tutorials/biogeo/index.md

 Now we have a vector of dispersal rates, dr, and an vector of extirpation rates, er, in stored in the RevBayes workspace.
-We’ll use these to create a vector of four DEC rate matrices, one for each epoch.
+We'll use these to create a vector of four DEC rate matrices, one for each epoch.

     for (i in 1:n_epochs) {